ACL RECONSTRUCTION REHABILITATION

 - A Stable Knee

-- Quadriceps girth measurement within 1 cm of opposite side
+- Quadriceps girth measurement within 1 cm of the opposite side

 - Quadriceps and Hamstring strength at least 80% of opposite side